 Key indicator 3: Increased confidence, knowledge and skills of all staff in teaching PE and sport School focus with clarity on intended impact on pupils: Actions to achieve: Funding allocated: Evidence and impact: Sustainability and suggested next steps: Borough training sessions including coordinators, teachers and apprentices.
-Training will give teachers a wider range of strategies and ideas within lessons making PE fun and physical. disseminate good practice. courses, organisation of Quality PE sessions being delivered across the school across the whole breadth of the PE curriculum 1 0 Meetings with LA specialists to develop the overall delivery of PE, including curriculum development, lessons and competitions.
+Training will give teachers a wider range of strategies and ideas within lessons making PE fun and physical.
+PE co-ordinator and PE TA to participate in a number of training sessions to be able to disseminate good practice. courses, organisation of Quality PE sessions being delivered across the school across the whole breadth of the PE curriculum Review the impact at the end of the spring term and Meetings with LA specialists to develop the overall delivery of PE, including curriculum development, lessons and competitions.
 Team teaching and observations of PE lessons delivered by teachers and the PE TA to further widen their experiences The PE TA is delivering high quality sessions in PE lessons and extra-curricular clubs Monitoring of high quality PE lessons and feedback to improve quality of delivery.
 This ensures pupils have high quality lessons.
 Release time to observe high quality PE lessons being delivered within the school and in other environments.

 Key indicator 4: Broader experience of a range of sports and activities offered to all pupils School focus with clarity on intended impact on pupils: Actions to achieve: Funding allocated: Evidence and impact: Sustainability and suggested next steps: Resourcing table tennis tables for competition and quality sessions at break time.
-New equipment.
-Allowing children to experience a different sport. promote the children playing Standards improve and participation levels increase Review the impact at the end of the spring term and work on next steps.
-Swimming offered to more than one year group (year 3/4) to ensure that all children are able to swim 25 metres before they leave primary school.
-This ensures everybody is water confident Year 3/4 participate in a 10-week swimming programme provided by the borough in the spring and summer term. £3,600 swimming programme for year 3 and 4 All children by the end of year 4 can swim 25 metres and are water confident A tennis club for more able children and disadvantaged after school is provided.
-PE TA to deliver an after school club based on promoting tennis to the more able children in PE Children playing tennis on a regular basis both after school and during break and lunch times.
+New equipment Resources bought to further promote the children playing table tennis. £500 for tennis and table tennis resources participation levels increase Review the impact at the to swim 25 metres before they week swimming programme £3,600 swimming programme for year 3 and 4 All children by the end of year 4 can swim 25 metres and are water confident A tennis club for more able children and disadvantaged after PE TA to deliver an after school club based on promoting tennis to the more able children in PE Children playing tennis on a regular basis both after school and during break and lunch times.
 Outdoor learning experiences twice per half-term in Hillyfields based on the outdoor and adventurous curriculum.
 Timetable in outdoor learning mornings twice a half-term.
 Children are outside participating in physical activity in a natural environment.

-Key indicator 5: Increased participation in competitive sport

-School focus with clarity on intended impact on pupils: Actions to achieve: Funding allocated: Evidence and impact: Sustainability and suggested next steps:

-As many children as possible, if Entering all of the borough 1 2 2 Review the impact at the

-not all, competing in competitive sport both intra- and inter organised events.
-Hold intra-school the competitive sport as part of in a wide range of borough run events. end of the spring term and work on next steps.

-sport both mera and meer. competitions across all age the SLA Tull events. work on next steps.

-ranges. agreement The children are able to

-play competitively and

-The school is represented in a Ensure a wide range of understand how to conduct

-children are representing the themselves in a game

-competitive sport. school across the full plethora situation.

-of sports.
-The children's self-esteem

-Children compete competitively, Highlight the importance of increases and they are able

-with integrity and enjoy the being part of a team and to deal with winning and

-competition. publicise any achievements in losing

-celebration assembly and the

-newsletter.
-Sports include:

-Cross country

-Athletics

-Tag rugby

-Football Netball

-Rounders

-Cricket

-Table tennis
+Key indicator 5: Increased participation in competitive sport School focus with clarity on intended impact on pupils: Actions to achieve: Funding allocated: Evidence and impact: Sustainability and suggested next steps: impact on pupils: As many children as possible, if Entering all of the borough organised events.
+Hold intra-school competitions across all age ranges.
+Ensure a wide range of children are representing the school across the full plethora of sports.
+Highlight the importance of being part of a team and publicise any achievements in celebration assembly and the newsletter.
+LA organise all the competitive sport as part of the SLA agreement The school is participating in a wide range of borough run events.
+The children are able to play competitively and understand how to conduct themselves in a game situation.
+The children's self-esteem increases and they are able to deal with winning and losing Sports include: Cross country Athletics Tag rugby Football Netball Rounders Cricket Table tennis